Sprakbanken/nodalida25_sami_ocr/tesseract_howto.md

 `cp [path_to_source_model].traineddata $TESSDATA_PREFIX`
 Depending on access rights to the tessdata directory you might have to add `sudo` before `cp`.

+Confirm that the model is available now with `tesseract --list-langs`

 #### Finally
 Navigate to the root of the tesstrain directory.